A Categorical Perspective on Braid Representations: Introduction

 \section{Introduction}

-in braids and their relevance to the physical universe for millennia (see e.g. \cite{Olivelle98,Epple98} for examples from the 7th century B.C.E. philosopher G\=arg\={\i} V\=achaknav\={\i} and the 19th century mathematician Carl Friedrich Gauss).
-Mathematically, braids on $n$ strands form a group $B_n$. {It is known that this group is isomorphic to a group} defined abstractly via generators $\sigma_1,\ldots,\sigma_{n-1}$ satisfying relations \begin{enumerate} \item[B1] $\sigma_i\sigma_{i+1}\sigma_i=\sigma_{i+1}\sigma_i\sigma_{i+1}$ for $1\leq i\leq n-2$ \item[B2] $\sigma_{i}\sigma_j=\sigma_{j}\sigma_i$ for $|i-j|\neq1$. \end{enumerate} (the isomorphism takes one of the elementary exchanges of the first two strands to $\sigma_1$, and so on).
+in braids and their relevance to understanding the physical universe for millennia (see e.g. \cite{Olivelle98,Epple98} for examples from the 7th century B.C.E. philosopher G\=arg\={\i} V\=achaknav\={\i} and the 19th century C.E. mathematician Carl Friedrich Gauss).
+Mathematically, braids on $n$ strands form a group $B_n$. {It is known \cite{Artin} that this group is isomorphic to a group} defined abstractly via generators $\sigma_1,\ldots,\sigma_{n-1}$ satisfying relations \begin{enumerate} \item[B1] $\sigma_i\sigma_{i+1}\sigma_i=\sigma_{i+1}\sigma_i\sigma_{i+1}$ for $1\leq i\leq n-2$ \item[B2] $\sigma_{i}\sigma_j=\sigma_{j}\sigma_i$ for $|i-j|\neq1$. \end{enumerate} (the isomorphism takes one of the elementary exchanges of the first two strands to $\sigma_1$, and so on).
 An important manifestation of braids in {computational} physics is through the constant Yang-Baxter equation: \beq (R \otimes I) (I\otimes R )(R \otimes I) = (I\otimes R ) (R \otimes I) (I\otimes R ) \eq where $R$ is an invertible operator on $V^{\otimes 2}$ for some finite dimensional complex vector space $V$, and $I=\Id_V$ {(and we have passed to the usual strictification $V^{\otimes 3}$)}.
-In practice $V=\C^N$ for some $N$, we can fix the standard ordered basis, and then $R$ is a matrix.
-Originally, such Yang-Baxter operators $R$ were used in statistical mechanics to describe the interaction of particles in physical systems {with computationally favourable scattering properties}.
-Moreover, given such an $R$ one obtains, for each $n\in\N$, a representation $\rho_n^R$ of the braid group $B_n$ on $n$ strands, {on $V^{\otimes n}$,} by defining \beq \rho_n^R(\sigma_i)=I_V^{\otimes i-1}\otimes R\otimes I_V^{\otimes n-i-1} . \eq
+In practice $V=\C^N$ for some $N$, so we can fix the standard ordered basis, and then $R$ is a matrix.
+Originally, such Yang-Baxter operators $R$ were used in statistical mechanics to describe the interaction of particles in 1+1d physical systems {with computationally favourable scattering properties} (see e.g. \cite{LiebMattis,Baxter82}).
+Moreover, given such an $R$ one obtains, for each $n\in\N$, a representation $\rho_n^R$ of the braid group $B_n$ on $n$ strands, {on $V^{\otimes n}$,} by defining \beq \rho_n^R(\sigma_i)=I_V^{\otimes i-1}\otimes R\otimes I_V^{\otimes n-i-1} . \eq {A direct connection to low-dimensional topology was made in \cite{Turaev1988}, showing how to obtain link invariants from a given Yang-Baxter operator.}